 What’s your favorite summer activity in the western White Mountains?

 The western White Mountains offer an abundance of fun activities for all ages from waterparks to hiking to ziplining and even a bear show!
 You’ll often see many of the locals out and about on foot or two wheels.
-Susan loves challenging herself by riding her bike up the Kancamagus Highway.
+Some love challenging themselves by riding their bike up the Kancamagus Highway.
 And if you’ve ever driven the “Kanc” then you know that’s no easy feat!
 The Franconia Notch bike path is another great ride, going up is much harder than going down – choose one or both!

-On the other hand, Steve likes to “get out during the middle of the week to play golf or head to Echo Lake” You’ll find a lot more local business owners catching a show at Jean’s Playhouse or licking an ice cream cone on Main Street.
-As Susan says, “the dedicated Jean’s Playhouse crew never disappoints.
-The shows are fantastic!”
+Steve likes to “get out during the middle of the week to play golf or head to Echo Lake” You’ll find a lot more local business owners catching a show at Jean’s Playhouse or licking an ice cream cone on Main Street.

 Where is your favorite place to eat in the western White Mountains this summer?